cjmosure/twitter-php-api/README.md

 Twitter API Test
 ================

 A php example of the Twitter 1.1 API.
-With help from:

 You'll need to create a `settings.php` file in `app/` with these values (use https://apps.twitter.com/ to generate a new app):